vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vra8x.md

 | 1.0.0          | 1.0.1               | Major, minor and patch version - incrementing the patch    |
 | 1.0.0-alpha    | 2020-05-27-10-10-43 | Arbitrary version - generate a new date-time based version |

-## Regional Content
-The {{ products.vra_8_short_name }} philosophy is built around the concept of infrastructure definition capable of resource provisioning - compute, network, storage and other types of resources - that builds up an abstract model for resource description.
-This allows workload placement to happen dynamically based on various explicit or implicit rules.
-Part of this abstract model is the definition of various mappings and profiles that provide common higher-level definitions of underlying infrastructure objects.
-These definitions take the form of various mappings and profiles:
-* flavor mappings - common designation of compute resource t-shirt or other sizing
-* image mappings - common designation of VM images
-* storage profiles - a set of storage policies and configurations used for workload placement
-* network profiles - a set of network-related configurations used for network resource placement

-These abstractions are related to the regions within the cloud accounts and their capabilities.
-They utilize the various underlying resources which are automatically collected and organized into "fabrics" by vRA.
-As such, they contain information about resources in the various connected regions and for the purpose of this project are collectively called **regional content**.

-Exporting (pulling) and importing (pushing) of regional content is achieved using a mapping definition specified in the content manifest (content.yaml): `region-mappping`.
-It contains a set of mapping criteria used for exporting and importing of content.
-The vRA-NG package manager handles the `export-tag` and `import-tags` entries of the `cloud-account-tags` section of `region-mapping`.

-### Export Regional Content
-When exporting regional content defined in the respective content categories - `image-mapping`, `flavor-mapping`, `storage-profile`, etc., the vRA-NG package manager takes into account the tag that is defined in the `export-tag` entry and exports content that is related to a cloud account(s) containing this tag.
-The content is stored in a directory within a unique regional directory bearing the name of the cloud account and the cloud zone id.
-The cloud account and zone combination are persisted for reference to the originating environment.

-### Import Regional Content
-The vRA-NG package manager uses the `import-tags` entry from the content manifest (content.yaml) to (re)create regional content targeting cloud accounts that contain one or more of the import tags.
-The content is taken from all of the regional folders and regardless of its origin, it is imported to the target environment based on the `import-tags`, i.e. related to cloud accounts possessing one or more of the import tags list.

 ## Release